The Environmental Education Center

 - Sunday parties 1:00pm – 3:00pm may be booked by special arrangement.

-- $200 for a party of up to 15 children, and $5 per additional party guest up to a total of 20 participants.
-There is no cost for adults, but there is a maximum of 37 people allowed in each party room.
+- $250 for a party of up to 20 children.
+There is no cost for adults, but there is a maximum of 36 people allowed in each party room.
 Larger parties may be booked by special arrangement.

 - Parties are a NJ Audubon member privilege, and an active Family Membership is required.